A Computable Measure of Suboptimality for Entropy-Regularised Variational Objectives: Experimental Detail

 For all numerical methods evaluated in \Cref{fig: different methods 2} we aimed to generate $n = 25$ particles such that the associated empirical distribution is an accurate approximation of $P$.
-The quantitative assessment in the right hand panel was performed based on \ac{kgd} using the same kernel $K$ that defines the optimisation objectives for extensible sampling (cf. \Cref{rem: kds metric}).
+The quantitative assessment in the right hand panel was performed based on \ac{kgd} using kernel $k(x,x') = (1 + \|x-x'\|^2/0.1^2)^{-1/2}$.